 On Aug.
 12, 2012 hundreds of Moroccans protested in major cities against corruption and the high cost of living.
 On September 13, several hundred demonstrators gathered outside the U.S. Consulate in Casablanca to protest against an anti-Islam film.
 Ten days later, 500 supporters of the February 20 Movement marched in Rabat to condemn political detentions.

 Feb.
-20: Youth-led protest mobilizes 37,000 in Rabat, Casablanca, Marrakesh, and Tangier to protest the king’s powers.
+20: More than 37,000 people protest in Rabat, Casablanca, Marrakesh, and Tangier to protest the king’s powers.
 The first protest on Feb.
 20 gives the new opposition its name—the February 20 Movement.
 Five die after trying to loot a bank that was set on fire during the demonstrations.

 March 9: King Mohammed VI announces a July referendum on proposed constitutional revisions.